Understanding Butyrate and Why You Should Care

 Ketogenic or “keto” diets have become quite popular.
 The standard ketogenic diet is designed to contain very low carbohydrate (only 10%), moderate protein (20%), and high fat (70%).
 Keto diets are popular among bodybuilders who what to increase their muscle mass, and keto diets also result in weight loss.

 While keto diets may provide some health benefits, there can be some negative consequences from dramatically lowering the intake of carbohydrates.
 Studies have shown people on ketogenic diets have reduced numbers of critical butyrate-producing bacteria.
-Lower levels of butyrate increase the risk of inflammation and damage to the gut mucosal barrier, leading to intestinal permeability.iv Thus, there may be health risks associated with long-term adherence to ketogenic diets.
+Lower levels of butyrate increase the risk damage to the gut mucosal barrier, which allows harmful substances to pass into general circulation v.
+Thus, there may be health risks associated with long-term adherence to ketogenic diets.

 How To Enhance Your Microbiome’s Butyrate Production?